Pedestrian-involved motor vehicle accidents are common in North Carolina and unfortunately, the consequences are often catastrophic.

 While the dangers of distracted driving are well known, many people still choose to talk or text while driving.
 Drivers need to be vigilant when in neighborhoods with heavy pedestrian traffic.

 The truth is even with the best pedestrian safety tips and preparedness, accidents happen.
 If someone else’s negligence caused the accident, they may be liable for your injuries.
 If you or someone you love are involved in a pedestrian accident in North Carolina, you should consult with an experienced attorney.
-At the Law Offices of Naomi Ellis, PLLC, we can evaluate whether you might have a valid claim for damages.
+At the Naomi Ellis Law, PLLC, we can evaluate whether you might have a valid claim for damages.
 Contact us to schedule a personalized one-on-one free consultation.